What is an ACH payment? The complete guide

 Improved cash flow

-Scheduling all your payments in advance with ACH helps keep your small business organized and maintains good workflows.
+Scheduling your payments in advance with ACH helps keep your small business organized and maintains good workflows.

 You can rest assured your payments will go out in time for their due date while holding on to your money for longer and improving cash flow.